E-file partnership returns

 Who must e-file

-- tax professional and transmitter authorized to e-file federal partnership returns and use Tax Department-approved software
+- tax professional and transmitter authorized to e-file federal partnership returns and use Tax Department-approved software, or a

 Partnerships must e-file if they meet all three of these conditions:

-- prepare tax documents (self-filers), without the assistance of a tax professional
+- prepare tax documents (self-filers), without the assistance of a tax professional, and

-- use approved e-file tax software to prepare their return or extension
+- use approved e-file tax software to prepare their return or extension, and

 Returns that you cannot e-file

-- Those filed for a tax period beginning prior to January 1, 2011
+You cannot e-file partnership returns for a tax period beginning prior to January 1, 2017.

 One payment option for the IT-204-LL